vasilevungureanu/repository-template/README.md

 > A template for creating new repositories

-This repository is meant to serve as a general template for how to set up new general purpose repositories.
+This repository is meant to serve as a template for how to set up new general purpose repositories.

 ## Usage